mfching/copilot-chatbot/README.md

   - `%APPDATA%\GitHub Copilot\mcp-config.json`
   - `<working-dir>/.github/copilot/mcp.json`
   - `<working-dir>/.copilot/mcp-config.json`
-- A bundled read-only GitHub MCP server is registered by default.
+- A default read-only GitHub MCP server is added when missing and is also available as a bundled fallback.
+- Existing MCP server entries are not overwritten; server names are first-wins.
+- The default GitHub MCP server uses `https://api.githubcopilot.com/mcp/readonly` and keeps `Authorization: Bearer $env:GITHUB_TOKEN` in config so the Copilot SDK/runtime can resolve the environment variable.
 - The configured working directory is where Copilot CLI runs.
 - Project-level Copilot/MCP config is typically resolved relative to the working directory.
 - Agents and skills are loaded from the default Copilot locations plus any extra folders configured in Settings.